We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - burn your mouth

-- brush your teeth too hard, or use a very firm toothbrush
+- brush your teeth too hard or use a very firm toothbrush

-- are infected with the herpes simplex virus
+- have the herpes simplex virus

-- over-the-counter or prescription medications
+- over-the-counter or prescription medications, such as antibiotics or corticosteroids

 - radiation or chemotherapy